awsdocs/amazon-ec2-user-guide-windows/doc_source/Hibernate.md

 ### Instance "stuck" in the stopping state<a name="hibernate-troubleshooting-3"></a>

 If you hibernated your instance and it appears "stuck" in the `stopping` state, you can forcibly stop it\.
-For more information, see [Troubleshooting stopping your instance](TroubleshootingInstancesStopping.md)\.
+For more information, see [Troubleshoot stopping your instance](TroubleshootingInstancesStopping.md)\.